kmarkus/lsdbus/README.md

 > **Note**: `evsrc` (event source) objects are **not** released
 > (`unref`ed) when they go out of scope (i.e. are garbage collected)
 > but are set to *floating*.
 This means they will live until the event
 > loop is destroyed.
-To explicitely destroy an event source, call its
+To explicitly destroy an event source, call its
 > `unref` method.

 Thus, there is no need to store a reference to an `evsrc` object